autonity/docs.autonity.org/content/docs/glossary/_index.md

 The process by which stake is delegated to a validator node in a Proof of Stake (PoS) blockchain.
 Validators with bonded stake participate in transaction validation if a member of the consensus committee.
 Stake can be [self-bonded](/glossary/#self-bonded) or [delegated](/glossary/#delegate).

 ## staking rewards
 Revenue earned by bonded stake when it is actively securing the network during consensus.
-Only stake bonded to members of the current consensus committee earns staking rewards.
+Only stake bonded to members of the current consensus committee earn staking rewards.

 ## staking wallet account
 The [account](/glossary/#account) used by a [stakeholder](/glossary/#stakeholder) for stake delegation.
 This is the account address used to submit transactions for operations to: